FAIR Buyer Guidance

 Start with the parties, not the value

-Museum donation appraisals can involve a donor, recipient institution, curator, development office, dealer, prior seller, attorney, CPA, and sometimes multiple specialists.
+Museum donation appraisals can involve a donor, institution, curator, development office, dealer, prior seller, attorney, CPA, and sometimes multiple specialists.
 Independence starts by naming those parties before value work begins.

 • Ask who is engaging the appraiser, who will receive the report, and whether any museum, dealer, adviser, or promoter influenced the selection.